josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

   - “That harm is real”
   - “What is a legitimate and proportional response?”

-Failure to do this leaves:

-👉 prosocial cognition vulnerable to adversarial redirection
+Failure to do this leaves prosocial cognition vulnerable to adversarial redirection.

 ---